KeyboardCowboy/Bash-Beautify/README.txt

 source ~/.bash_beautify

 That's it!
+The next time you start a bash session you should see a pretty, new bash prompt.

 By default GIT branches are green and SVN are yellow.

 If you would like to customzize your prompt, add the following line under the previous one and use the brief tutorial below.
 (It might be helpful to